- Fluoride Application

 - 02. Enamel isn’t fully developed, making them more prone to cavities.

-- 03. Permanent teeth have deeper grooves than baby teeth, making them harder to clean.
+- 03. Permanent teeth have deeper grooves, making cleaning harder.

 - 04. Children have a higher incidence of cavities compared to adults.